 On 7 February, Minsk Heritage also refused to say when the Red Church parish will be allowed to use its own Church, and when repairs will be complete.
 The secretary of the Director of Minsk Heritage, Aleksandr Kokhan, refused to answer the questions and also refused to put Forum 18 through to Kokhan.
 "You should send us an official inquiry and we will answer," she claimed before hanging up.

-The Deputy Head of Minsk City Executive Committee's Ideology and Religious Affairs Department, Yekaterina Kaverina, insisted to Forum 18 on 6 March that repair works on the Red Church have already started.
+The Deputy Head of Minsk City Executive Committee's Ideology, Religion, and Ethnic Affairs Coordination Department, Yekaterina Kaverina, insisted to Forum 18 on 6 March that repair works on the Red Church have already started.
 However, she could not say when the Catholic parish will be able to resume using its own Church for worship.
 She refused to explain why electricity, heating and running water were cut off to the priest's house.
 "All the answers were given to the parish," she claimed.

 In response to repeated appeals from the Red Church parish, the Deputy Head of Minsk City Executive Committee Artyom Tsuran replied to the parish in a letter dated 13 February (seen by Forum 18).
 Tsuran claimed that the ban on using the Church is imposed by Moscow District Emergency Situations Department.
 "These measures have been taken to ensure the safety of people coming to the church, and the preservation of this complex of buildings under state protection," Tsuran claimed.